+Electrovaya may not be able to successfully market its battery technology to the clean transportation industry because the long-term efficacy of Lithium Ion SuperPolymer® and SuperPolymer® 2.0 battery technology is not known and these batteries may not perform as well as anticipated in Electric Vehicle applications.
 The Company expects to continue to sell its products directly to corporate customers, but if these parties do not purchase these products or purchase them in lower quantities or over longer time periods than expected, Electrovaya's revenue profile and cash flows may be severely affected.
 The Company continues to rely upon a limited number of customers for a significant portion of its sales and the loss of any customer could have a material adverse effect on its sales and operating results and make it more difficult to attract and retain other customers.

-If overall market demand for clean energy declines significantly, and consumer and corporate spending for such products declines, Electrovaya's revenue growth will be adversely affected.
+If overall market demand for clean transportation declines significantly, and consumer and corporate spending for such products declines, Electrovaya's revenue growth will be adversely affected.
 Additionally, the Company's revenues would be unfavorably impacted if customers reduce their purchases of new products or upgrades to the Company's existing product lineup if such new offerings are not perceived to add significant new functionality or other value to prospective purchasers.